annsudo/katacoda-scenarios/Monolithic to micro services/step1.md

 Run it `mvn spring-boot:run`{{execute}}

-When you see the "Completed initialization" in terminal go ahead and open the Monolithic-tab.
+When you see *Started MonolithicApplication in X seconds (JVM running for Y)* open the Monolithic-tab.

 Can we see the list of podcasts?